suculent/homebridge-plugin-fridge/README.md

     MQTT connected, subscribing to: /fridge

+## Usage

-Publish to channels /fridge/open and /fridge/closed now.
+Publish to MQTT channels /fridge/open and /fridge/closed now.
+If you don't know how, install MQTT.fx and try again.

 Add 'Homebridge-IoT' on your iPhone as a new Homekit accessory.
 Fridge Sensor should appear.